vfr750y/Cost-Optimized-Ethereum-Node-On-Azure/README.md

 * **Zero Idle Waste:** ACI bills per-second of usage.
 If you stop the containers, you stop the billing.
 * **No "Cloud Tax":** Bypassing Public IPs and Load Balancers saves ~$25-$40/month in standard Azure networking fees.
 * **Lodestar Optimized:** Uses the TypeScript-based Lodestar client, specifically tuned for low-memory environments like containers.
-* **Privacy First:** Traffic remains within your private Tailscale network, invisible to the public internet and protected from ISP/Cloud provider snooping.
+* **Privacy First:** Wallet based transactions and admin traffic remain within your private Tailscale network, invisible to the public internet.

 ```mermaid
 graph TB